-If you have an eye emergency such as a painful red eye, a rapid change in your vision, or are experiencing new flashing lights or floaters in your vision, then it is important that you seek advice from an optometrist.
+If you have an eye emergency such as a painful red eye, a rapid change in your vision, or are experiencing new flashing lights or floaters in your vision, then it is important that you seek advice from your optometrist.
 Cameron Optometry patients can access emergency eye care in the following ways.

 If you are an existing patient of our practice and this happens within practice opening hours (Monday – Friday 9am-5.30pm), then please call us on 0131 225 2235.
 One of our team will take your details and ask you a series of relevant questions.
 You will then either be offered an appropriate appointment with an optometrist (this may not be with the optometrist you usually see) or advice will be sought from your optometrist and you will be called back.
 A phone call is preferable to an e-mail to ensure that it comes to the immediate attention of our team.
 All emergency eye care, including out-of-hours, is covered by your Vision+ membership fee.
 If you are not a Vision+ member, fees will apply.

 If this happens out with practice opening hours and you are a patient at Cameron Optometry, then please call the practice on 0131 225 2235 where you will hear a voice message with mobile phone numbers for our optometrists who will endeavour to take your call.

 Should you not manage to contact your optometrists then we would suggest that you contact another optometry practice such as a high street chain that may be open during evenings and weekends.